 The link between deprivation and health is complex but well established.
-For instance we know that Healthy Life Expectancy at birth is around 16 years lower in the most deprived areas compared to the least deprived areas of Trafford.
+Although there has been a significant improvement in life expectancy and health over the last fifty years in the UK, the health gap by deprivation continues to increase.
+There is no recent data on inequalities in Healthy Life Expectancy (HLE) at birth for Trafford.
+The latest data is for the period 2009-2013 that shows HLE is around 16 years lower in the most deprived areas compared to the least deprived areas of Trafford (PHOF, 2013).

-- Trafford ranks 120 out of 152 upper tier local authorities in England (where a rank of 1 is the most deprived authority on this measure).
-This makes Trafford the least deprived authority in Greater Manchester on this measure, and only Cheshire East ranks less deprived in the North West.
+Trafford ranks 191 of 317 local authority districts in England (where a rank of 1 is the most deprived authority in England) based on the average IMD 2019 score of 138 LSOAs in Trafford.
+Trafford remains the least deprived authority in Greater Manchester on this measure.

 The proportion of Trafford LSOAs ranked in the 10% most deprived in England has increased from 2.9% (4/138) in 2015 to 5.1% (7/138) in 2019.
 (Two LSOAs in Bucklow-St. Martins, one in Clifford and one in St-Mary’s ward remained in the 10% most deprived in England between 2015 and 2019, while one LSOA in Stretford, Village, and another in St-Mary’s ward moved from the 2nd to the most deprived 10%).